 In 2013, Randy Rogowski took the reins on the family's farm and converted it to a mixed vegetable operation.
-Now, with 20 acres, Randy and the rest of Laurel Glen Farm are committed to keeping the locavore movement alive by providing fresh produce to the community.
+Now 20 acres, Randy and the rest of Laurel Glen Farm are committed to keeping the locavore movement alive by providing fresh produce to the community.

 MEET THE FARMERS

 Growing up next to the farm, Randy learned to bale hay, drive a tractor, and tend a garden at a young age.
 He is proud to be carrying on the family legacy by making full use of the farm’s remaining land.
 Although he remembers everything his elder relatives taught him, Randy has developed his own knowledge about modern farming techniques such as pest control, extended growing seasons, and farm equipment.
 He is excited to be producing food sustainably and efficiently for the local community, and especially loves his tractors.